Kawas-set/SentinelAU/README_EN.md

 </p>

 <p align="center">
-  Russian version: <a href="README.md">README.md</a>
+  <sub>🇷🇺 Russian version: <a href="README.md">README.md</a></sub>
 </p>

 ---

+---

-## About
+## 🛡️ About

-**SentinelAU** is a mod for **Among Us**, created for lobby protection, host control, and improved game stability.
+**SentinelAU** is a mod for **Among Us** designed to improve lobby protection, host control, and overall game stability.

-## Current Features
+## ⚙️ Current Features

 - protection against current exploits
-- a protection system that drops cheater attacks outside the host, currently not yet fully complete
+- a protection system that drops cheater attacks outside the host, currently not yet fully implemented
-- auto-host function through the mod menu
+- auto-host functionality through the mod menu
-- viewing and editing the banlist and whitelist through the mod menu
+- banlist and whitelist viewing and editing through the mod menu
 - nickname-based banning
 - color locking by friend code through a file
-- a licensing system: after installing the mod, an activation key is required, otherwise the anti-cheat will not work
+- a licensing system requiring an activation key after installation, without which the anti-cheat will not function
 - custom design and visual style
 - and much more

-## Plans
+## 🚀 Plans

 Further expansion and development of the mod's functionality is planned.

 **Estimated release window:** Summer-Autumn 2026.

-## News and Community
+## 📢 News and Community

 **Telegram:** [@Sentinel_AU](https://t.me/Sentinel_AU)